 - Tail: Strung Marabou Ginger

-- Outer Tail: Dry Fly Rooster Neck #2 Red Grizzly
+- Outer Tail: Dry Fly Rooster Neck #2 – Either Red Grizzly/Chinchilla/Cree Depending on our Quality Control

 - Egg Sack: Rayon Chenille Medium Light Orange